 VENUE: Club de los Industriales, Parque Tecnológico del LATU

-TUITION FEES: USD 3.950 – Includes lectures in English with simultaneous interpretation, lunches and coffee breaks, during the three days.
+TUITION FEES: USD 3.950 – Includes sessions, materials, lunches and coffee breaks during the three days.
 Payment must be received in full in order to reserve a place in the course.